+The school does not tolerate bullying of any kind.
+Bullying is deliberate and persistent acts of victimisation either verbally or physically, indirectly or directly.
+Bullying is defined as sustained and continuous torment of a physical, verbal, emotional, racist or sexual nature.
+A single or isolated incidents does not constitute bullying.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-We adopt a 'no blame' approach, whereby we will listen to any child who feels they are being bullied on their own.
-Together we will decide the best way to involve the alleged bully.
-Both the alleged bully and the victim will be interviewed and the discussion recorded.
+Both the bully and the victim will be interviewed and the discussion recorded.
 The small number of pupils on roll mean any potential acts of bullying can be easily detected and monitored.
 We have a Bullying Log File to record any incidents kept in the main office.
 The parents of all the children involved will be informed.
-All allegations of bullying are recorded by each class teacher in their Class Behaviour Book.
+All allegations of bullying are recorded by each class teacher in their Behaviour Book.
 This is passed onto the next teacher.
 Incidents are recorded on CPOMS.